isomerpages/moe-loyangviewsec/_departments/Sciences/Science.md

 **NANYANG POLYTECHNIC SCIENCE AND TECHNOLOGY CHALLENGE**

-Organised since 2009, the NYP Science & Technology Challenge provides exciting challenges to fuel the students’ critical and creative thinking while promoting the benefits of an engineering and science education.
+Organised since 2009, the NYP Science &amp; Technology Challenge provides exciting challenges to fuel the students’ critical and creative thinking while promoting the benefits of an engineering and science education.

 In 2018, six teams participated in 6 different challenges and the team that participated in the Intelligent Innovator’s Fair was awarded the Most Innovative Prize.